ntvinh11586/P5-NYTimes/README.md

 * [x] Subsequent searches will have any filters applied to the search results.

 The following **optional** functionality is completed:
+* [x] User	can	tap	on	any	article	in	results	to	view	the	contents	in	an	embedded	browser.
 * [ ] User can scroll down "infinitely" to continue loading more news articles.
 (Note: the maximum number of articles is limited by the API search.)
 * [ ] Apply the ButterKnife library to reduce view boilerplate.
 * [x] Replace Picasso with Glide for more efficient image rendering.
-* [x] Leverage the popular GSON library to streamline the parsing of JSON data.
+* [ ] Leverage the popular GSON library to streamline the parsing of JSON data.

 The following **additional** features are implemented: